Why an Interest Free Loan May Not Be as Cheap as You Think

 Flexible Loan Options

-RateSetter offers finance for clean technology purchases of $2,001 up to $45,000, for terms from six months to seven years.
+RateSetter offers finance for clean technology purchases of $2,001 up to $45,000, for terms from three to seven years.

 With no exit or early repayment penalties, RateSetter is one of the most competitive green loans available.
 For more details, click here to view RateSetter’s Terms and Conditions.